 For €192.44 p/m

-Guaranteed Whole-of-Life policies don’t offer Serious Illness Cover, and now policies will offer Dual Life payouts (on both deaths)
+Guaranteed Whole-of-Life insurance policies in Ireland don’t offer Serious Illness Cover, and now policies will offer Dual Life payouts (on both deaths)

 For just Life Cover, at the above amounts, I could quote €900 p/m on a Dual Life basis, which is cheaper than their reviewed premium.